-Jersey – Sark
+Jersey (St Helier) - Sark

 Ferries to Sark

-Jersey – Sark
+Jersey (St Helier) - Sark

 Ferries to Sark

-Ferry prices for Jersey (St Helier) Sark ferries typically range between €61* and €179*.
-The average price is around €137*.
-The cheapest ferry prices from Jersey (St Helier) to Sark start from €25*.
-The average price for a foot passenger is €137*.
+Jersey (St Helier) Sark ferry prices typically range between 83€* and 225€*.
+The average price is typically 166€*.
+The cheapest Jersey (St Helier) Sark ferry prices start from 83€*.
+The average price for a foot passenger is 166€*.

-The distance between Jersey (St Helier) to Sark is approximately 23.5 miles (37.8km), or 20.4 nautical miles.
+The distance between Jersey (St Helier) to Sark is approximately 23.5 miles (37.8km) or 20.4 nautical miles.

 More routes than anyone else.